Criminal Minds: Main

 Seaver replaces SSA Jennifer Jareau after she is forced to accept a promotion at the Pentagon.
 She was chosen for her unique background; her father, Charles Beauchamp, was a horrific serial killer known as the "Redmond Ripper", who murdered dozens of women before being caught by the BAU, incidentally.
-At first, Unit Chief Aaron Hotchner was going to make her a special one-time consultant to the BAU, but SSA David Rossi allowed her to finish her remedial training with the team under the supervision of SSA Emily Prentiss.
+At first, Hotchner was going to make her a special one time consultant to the BAU, but Rossi allowed her to finish her remedial training with the team under the supervision of Prentiss.
 In the episode "...
-With Friends Like These" (season 6), she graduated from the academy and had been added to the team as a "probationary agent".
-In the season 7 premiere ("It Takes a Village"), Jennifer reveals to Emily that Ashley transferred to the domestic trafficking task force, which is led by Andi Swann.
+With Friends Like These" (season six), she graduated from the academy and had been added to the team as a "probationary agent".
+In the seasonseven premiere ("It Takes a Village"), Jennifer reveals to Emily that Ashley transferred to the domestic trafficking task force, which is led by Andi Swann.